4 Ashland

 Ashland County (pop.
 16,000) is one of 3 counties, along with Bayfield and Douglas, bordering Lake Superior that have consistentally voted Democratic for decades.
 In recent years, it has seen a growing partisan divide between the more Democratic areas near the lake and more Republican municipalities in the southern half of the county.
+Taken as a whole, Ashland is has shifted more Republican in multiple consecutive elections.
 The county is much more rural, with lower average income and higher poverty rates, than the state as a whole.
-Only about 21% of residents have a bachelor’s degree, compared with 32% statewide.
+Fewer residents have a bachelor’s degree than state average.
 About 9% of residents are Native American.

 Click each column name to sort its values.